php-repos/datatype-documentations/collection-class.md

 ### Definition

-It returns an array contain all items of the collection.
+This method returns the underlying array of the collection.

 ### Examples